canonical-ols/talisker/docs/sentry.rst

 Specifically, Talisker adds:

  * some default configuration of the sentry client
- * sentry wsgi middleware
+ * handle WSGI errors
  * sentry error log handler (for logged exception messages)
- * log message breadcrumbs (more breadcrumbs is a TODO)
+ * log message, sql and http call breadcrumbs
  * sentry integration with flask, django, and celery

 To get the current sentry client, simply use::